 UCLA researchers have taken a step towards next-generation perovskite solar cells by using a metal oxide “sandwich.”
 The new design extends the cell’s effective life in air by more than 10 times, with only a marginal loss of efficiency converting sunlight to electricity.

-UCLA professor Yang Yang, member of the California NanoSystems Institute, is a world-renowned innovator of solar cell technology whose team in recent years has developed next-generation solar cells constructed of perovskite, which has remarkable efficiency converting sunlight to electricity.
+University of California, Los Angeles (UCLA) professor Yang Yang, member of the California NanoSystems Institute, is a world-renowned innovator of solar cell technology whose team in recent years has developed next-generation solar cells constructed of perovskite, which has remarkable efficiency converting sunlight to electricity.

 Despite this success, the delicate nature of perovskite — a very light, flexible, organic-inorganic hybrid material — stalled further development toward its commercialized use.
-When exposed to air, perovskite cells broke down and disintegrated within a few hours to few days.
+When exposed to air, perovskite cells broke down and disintegrated within a few hours to a few days.
 The cells deteriorated even faster when also exposed to moisture, mainly due to the hydroscopic nature of the perovskite.

 Now Yang’s team has conquered the primary difficulty of perovskite by protecting it between two layers of metal oxide.
 This is a significant advance toward stabilizing perovskite solar cells.
-Their new cell construction extends the cell’s effective life in air by more than 10 times, with only a marginal loss of efficiency converting sunlight to electricity.
+Their new cell construction extends the cell’s effective life in air by more than 10 times, with only a marginal loss of efficiency in converting sunlight to electricity.

 The study was published online in the journal Nature Nanotechnology.
 Postdoctoral scholar Jingbi You and graduate student Lei Meng from the Yang Lab were the lead authors on the paper.